BrianCKChiu/Sleep-Temperature-Monitor/server/README.md

 # Server Pi

-The server creates a socket on port 8088 to allow incoming connections from clients.
+The server creates a web server that recieves sensor data from client pis and stores it in a database.

-Sample of incoming data (WIP):
+Runs on PORT 5000

+## Endpoints

+- `GET /health` - Returns 200 if the server is running
+- `POST /api/update` - Recieves sensor data from client pis and stores it in a database

 ```
-"{'temp':34.3}"
+Parameters:
+    - client_id: The id of the PI
+    - temperature: The temperature in celsius
 ```